-Brookgreen Gardens, celebrating its 90th anniversary this year, announced an exciting lineup of events today.
+Brookgreen Gardens, celebrating its 90th anniversary this year, announced an exciting lineup of events.
 Special exhibitions, events, and new exhibits will highlight a visit to America’s first public sculpture garden this summer.

 Summer Light: Art by Night, an after-hours event series, allows guests special access to the botanical gardens at night.
-Backdropped by newly created light art installations and live music, the event begins June 9 and continues Wednesdays through Saturdays until Aug.
-21. Nine illuminated installations will be exhibited throughout the sculpture gardens and arboretum.
-In the Rosen Galleries, a pianist will play nightly on Anna Hyatt Huntington’s baby grand piano.
-On the lawn near the Pegasus sculpture, live music will be performed each night by various bands throughout the summer.
+Backdropped by newly created light art installations and live music, the event begins May 11 and continues Wednesdays and Saturdays until Aug.
+13. Live music will be performed each night by various bands throughout the summer.
 A variety of food and beverage options will be available throughout the gardens.

 Brookgreen Gardens will once again come to life amid the soft glow of millions of sparkling lights during the annual Nights of a Thousand Candles event series.
-Tickets for this beloved event will launch on July 1.
+Tickets for this beloved event will launch in the summer of 2022.
 For 20 nights, visitors can get in the holiday spirit by walking the garden pathways with a warm cup of cider, listening to the sound of holiday music, and viewing the mesmerizing light displays throughout the gardens.

 New Spanish Goat Exhibit

 Brookgreen Gardens has welcomed multiple litters of baby goats this Spring.
 Beginning this summer, Brookgreen’s popular Spanish Goats are view in a new exhibit near the Floyd Domestic Animals exhibit, where other historic rare-breed animals are housed today.